LazyRen/LazyRen.github.io/_posts/devlog/blog/2022-01-09-decorate-codeblock-scrollbar.md

 ## File to modify

-There is few files you need to edit/add for this.<br>
+There are few files you need to edit/add for this.<br>

 ```default
 /_sass/my-style.scss